mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

 To dynamically load tree data from the server, you must create a data source and pass the `unstable_dataSource` prop to the Data Grid, as detailed in the [overview section](/x/react-data-grid/server-side-data/).

 :::info
-If you are looking for aggregation on the client-side, see [client-side aggregation](/x/react-data-grid/aggregation/).
+If you are looking for aggregation on the client-side, see [Aggregation](/x/react-data-grid/aggregation/).
 :::

 The server-side aggregation requires some additional steps which are listed below.